FAQs

 How difficult is this for me to implement?

-The package has everything you need to run a successful small group.
-The books provide the content, the workbooks provide questions for the group and space to record couple agreements Certificates of Completion and Evaluation forms are available at www.rickandjane.com There’s everything you need—just invite couples and start.
-Promotional materials are also available for downloading at www.rickandjane.com available.
-Authors are available for consultation.
+The facilitator and couple packages have everything you need to run a successful small group.
+The books provide the content, the workbooks provide questions for the group and space to record couple agreements.
+Certificates of Completion and Evaluation Forms are available on the website (www.rickandjane.com).
+Promotional materials are also available for downloading and the authors are available for consultation.
+There’s everything you need—just invite couples and start.

 Will this reflect well on our ministry?

-In early surveys, 42% agreed and 58% strongly agreed that the lessons provided practical tools that we can apply in our relationship.
+In early surveys, 42% agreed and 58% strongly agreed that the lessons provided practical tools that “we can apply in our relationship.”
 Bottom line, this small group study is story based so couples can see them selves in the characters and is effective in strengthening marriages.
-Leaders in the field of marriage and relationships such as Dr Gary Chapman, Dr Greg Smalley, Dr Peter Larson, and Drs Les and Leslie Parrot as well as Patrick Lencioni (The Five Dysfunctions of a Team) have all affirmed the books
+Leaders in the field of marriage and relationships such as Dr Gary Chapman, Dr Greg Smalley, Dr Peter Larson, Julie Baumgardner, Carl Caton, and Drs Les and Leslie Parrot as well as Patrick Lencioni (The Five Dysfunctions of a Team) have all affirmed the books.